elastic/package-registry/CONTRIBUTING.md

 ### Migration from Beats

-A defined importing procedure used to transform both, Filebeat and Metricbeat modules related to the same observed product, into a single integration.
-The integration contains extracted dataset configuration of beat modules, hence no module are required to exist anymore.
+A defined importing procedure used to transform both, Filebeat and Metricbeat modules, related to the same observed product, into a single integration.
+The integration contains extracted dataset configuration of beat modules, hence no modules are required to exist anymore.

 ## Package structure